hatspencer/wordcount/ASSUMPTIONS.md

 # Iteration 8

-* An dictionary is provided as a file.
-Words not found in dictionary will be marked with a star in index.
+* A dictionary is provided as a file.
+Words not found in the dictionary will be marked with a star in the index.